 The storyboarding process, in the form it is known today, was developed at Walt Disney Productions during the early 1930s, after several years of similar processes being in use at Walt Disney and other animation studios.
-Origins The storyboarding process can be very time-consuming and intricate.
-Image.
+Origins Image.
 Two images of the same scene: The top image is a captured photo made using photography, while the bottom image is a simplified artistic rendering.

 Images are produced by capturing or rendering.
 An SARradar image acquired by the SIR-C/X-SAR radar on board the Space Shuttle Endeavour shows the Teide volcano.
 Compositing.
 Four images of the same subject with original backgrounds removed and placed over a new background Compositing is the combining of visual elements from separate sources into single images, often to create the illusion that all those elements are parts of the same scene.

 Live-action shooting for compositing is variously called "chroma key", "blue screen", "green screen" and other names.
 Today, most, though not all, compositing is achieved through digital image manipulation.
+Pre-digital compositing techniques, however, go back as far as the trick films of Georges Méliès in the late 19th century; and some are still in use.
 Motion graphic design.
 Motion Graphic Design is a subset of graphic design in that it uses graphic design principles in a filmmaking or video production context (or other temporally evolving visual medium) through the use of animation or filmic techniques.

 Examples include the kinetic typography and graphics you see as the titles for a film, or opening sequences for television or the spinning, web-based animations, three-dimensional station identification logo for a television channel.
 Although this art form has been around for decades, it has taken quantum leaps forward in recent years in terms of technical sophistication.
 Special effect.